Stirling-Tools/Stirling-PDF/CONTRIBUTING.md

 ## Docs

 Documentation for Stirling-PDF is handled in a separate repository.
-Please see [Docs repository](https://github.com/Stirling-Tools/Stirling-Tools.github.io) or use "edit this page"-button at the bottom of each page at [https://docs.stirlingpdf.com/](https://docs.stirlingpdf.com/).
+Please see [Docs repository](https://github.com/Stirling-Tools/Stirling-Tools.github.io) or use the "edit this page"-button at the bottom of each page at [https://docs.stirlingpdf.com/](https://docs.stirlingpdf.com/).

 ## Fixing Bugs or Adding a New Feature

 First, make sure you've read the section [Pull Requests](#pull-requests).

-To build from source, please follow this [Guide](LocalRunGuide.md).
+To build from the source, please follow this [Guide](LocalRunGuide.md).

-If, at any point of time, you have a question, please feel free to ask in the same issue thread or in our [Discord](https://discord.gg/FJUSXUSYec).
+If, at any point in time, you have a question, please feel free to ask in the same issue thread or in our [Discord](https://discord.gg/FJUSXUSYec).

 ## License